johnroper100/STORY/production/assets/scripts/README.md

 # Scripts
-This is where all of the scripts tat are written for the project are stored.
+This is where all of the scripts that are written for the project are stored.